hyperledger/bevel/docs/source/glossary.md

 ### Pseudonym
 A Blinded Identifier used to maintain privacy in the context on an ongoing digital relationship (Connection).
 See also Anonym and Verinym.

-### Relying Party
-A party who relies on a Claim or Proof in order to make a trust decision about a Ledger Entity.

 ### Steward
 An Organization, within a Trust Framework, that operate a Node.
 A Steward must meet the Steward Qualifications and agree to the Steward Obligations defined in the a Trust Framework.
 All Stewards are automatically Trust Anchors.

-### Technical Policies
-The set of policies, defined under the heading of the same name in a Trust Framework, that specify the technical requirements of the Network.

-### Transparent Proof
-A Proof that uses conventional digital signature scheme and therefore does not limit disclosure any of the information in a Claim, including the identity of the Identity Owner issuing the Proof.
-Mutually exclusive with Zero Knowledge Proof.

 ### Trust Anchor
 An Identity Owner who may serve as a starting point in a Web of Trust.
 A Trust Anchor has two unique privileges: 1) to add new Identity Owners to a Network, and 2) to issue Trust Anchor Invitations.
 A Trust Anchor must meet the Trust Anchor Qualifications and agree to the Trust Anchor Obligations defined in a Trust Framework.
 All Trustees and Stewards are automatically Trust Anchors.

-### Validator Node
-A Node that validates new transactions of Identity Records and actively writes valid transactions to an Indy-powered Ledger using the Plenum Consensus Protocol.
-A Node may be able to operate as either a Validator Node or an Observer Node, but at any one point in time it must operate in only one of these two roles.
-A Steward may run only one Validator node.

-### Verifiable Claim
-A Claim that includes a Proof from the Issuer.
-Typically this proof is in the form of a digital signature.
-A Verifiable Claim may be verified by a public key associated with the Issuer’s DID.

 ### Verinym
 A DID authorized to be written to an Indy-powered Ledger by a Trust Anchor so that it is directly or indirectly associated with the Legal Identity of the Identity Owner.
 Mutually exclusive with Anonym.